 How to get started with your Facebook Ads

-As mentioned before, you need a fan page to post Facebook Ads.
-In the best case you have already created this for yourself or your company.
-If you have not yet done so, you can do so via the following link: https://www.facebook.com/pages/creation/
+As mentioned before, you need a Page to post Facebook Ads.
+Ideally, you'll already have this set up for yourself or your company.
+If not, you can create a Page using the following link: https://www.facebook.com/pages/creation/

-I recommend you use the Facebook Business Manager from the beginning when you want to create Facebook Ads.
-Because here you have much more functions and possibilities to prepare and optimize your ads than if you activate them directly from your fan page.
+I recommend using Facebook Business Manager when you create Facebook Ads.
+You'll have many more functions and possibilities to prepare and optimize your ads than if you activate them directly from your Page.

-I therefore strongly advise you not to place your Facebook ads directly on your fan page!
+I strongly advise against placing Facebook ads directly from your Page!

-If you have created your company in the Business Manager and call it up, you will get to the following overview page, where you can access your company and the company settings.
-From this dashboard you can manage all your sites accounts and advertising accounts.
-Provided that you have linked them to the Business Manager.
+Once you've created your company in the Business Manager, you'll see the following overview page when you open it.
+This is where you can access your company and the company settings.
+You can manage all your Pages and advertising accounts from this dashboard.
+Provided you've linked them to the Business Manager.

-You can then create the link directly in the company settings, under "Accounts".
+This linking is done directly in the company settings under "Accounts".

-This applies to sites both, as well as your advertising accounts.
+This applies to both Pages and advertising accounts.

-From your company's dashboard or directly from the company settings, you can access the so-called "ad manager" via the menu bars on the top left.
+From your company's dashboard or directly from the company settings, you can access the "Ads manager" via the menu bars on the top left.

-If it does not appear under "Frequently used", you will have to click on "All tools" in the bar and you will be shown all the possible options you can choose from.
+If it doesn't appear under "Frequently used", just click on "All tools" in the bar and you'll be shown all possible options you can choose from.

-By clicking on "Ad Manager", you will be taken directly to the Facebook Ad Manager, where you can run your ad campaigns.
+Click on "Ads Manager" to be taken directly to the area where you can run your ad campaigns.